 - Dupont Tract WMA

-Dress appropriately for the weather conditions during your planned observation time and be respectful of those around you who may also be trying to observe.
+Dress appropriately for weather conditions during your planned observation time and be respectful of those around you who may also be trying to observe.
 Ensure all white lights are turned off.
 This will help your eyes, and those of your fellow observers, adjust to the darkness.
 Any interruption of white light causes this process to start over.
-Full adjustment can take as much as 40 minutes.
+Full adjustment can take as long as 40 minutes.